kfish/elm-shadertoy/README.md

 uniform samplerXX iChannel0..3;          // input channel.
 XX=2D/Cube
 uniform vec4      iDate;                 // (year, month, day, time in seconds)
 ```

+These are tracked in issues #1, #2, #3.

+Additionally, noteed/language-glsl#4 prevents use of the GLSL preprocessor
+(#define, #ifdef etc.), so you need to manually preprocess (replace constants
+by variables, use comments to select behavior instead of #ifdef).

 ## Build Locally